navneet-y/Data-Analysis/README.md

 # Data-Analysis

 This repository showcases my journey into the world of data analysis.
-As a professional at Ericsson (since March 2024), I'm passionate about uncovering insights from data and aspiring to a career in this field.
+I'm passionate about uncovering insights from data and aspiring to a career in this field.
 This repository contains projects demonstrating proficiency in:

 Exploratory Data Analysis (EDA) using Python with Pandas and other relevant libraries.
 Data visualization and dashboard creation using Power BI.